safesoftware/FMETraining/ServerAuthoring5SelfServeParameters/Exercise2.md

 <br>**1) Open Workspace**
 <br>Open the workspace from exercise 1, or the begin workspace listed above.
 You can see that it consists of a reader, a writer, and two transformers, plus some published parameters.

-In this step we'll give the end-user control over format and coordinate system.
+In this step, we'll give the end-user control over the format and coordinate system.

 <br>**2) Add Writer**